microsoft/powerapps-tools/Administration/CoEStarterKit/README.md

 The Nurture Components provides a layer on top of the Core Components, it is required to install the Core Components prior to using the Nurture Components.
 **License Requirements:**  Anyone in CoE community will need a Per App or Per User License.

+### Center of Excellence – Theming Components

+A frequent ask when creating canvas apps apps is theming and specifically the ability to create apps that match the organization brand.
+The assets in this solution will help you create, manage and share themes.
+The Theming Components solution contains assets that are relevant to makers and designers.

 We recommend getting started and familiar with the **Center of Excellence – Core Components** before adding the Audit and Nurture components or building your own assets on top of the Core Components entities.

 ## Known Issues and Limitations